With unsubstantiated claim, Trump sows doubt on US election

 “Sitting officials and candidates should use the absolute greatest amount of restraint and caution if they are considering publicly calling the validity of an upcoming election into question,” the report said.

-Associated Press reporters Brian Slodysko in Washington and Nicholas Riccardin in Denver contributed to this report.
+Associated Press reporters Brian Slodysko in Washington and Nicholas Riccardi in Denver contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.